Identity area

 Scope and content

-Contains notes, source material, and drafts for screenplays and novels; early draft poetry, short stories and other juvenilia; plus reviews of Blunt’s crime fiction novels from various publications.
+Contains research material, editorial notes, and drafts for screenplays and novels; early draft poetry, short stories and other juvenilia; newspaper clippings, index cards, essays pertaining to Blunt’s crime fiction writing and reviews of Blunt’s crime fiction novels from various publications; reviews and lectures written by Blunt; papers pertaining to the establishment of the Toronto Writer’s Centre; personal family files and photographs; educational records such as report cards and diplomas; a copy of the script and a DVD of the French film Les Couleurs du Diable, personal and professional correspondence, and early address books and journals.
 Also contains correspondence between Blunt, his editors, literary agents, publishers and others regarding the research and publication of his works, as well as some general promotional material.

 Appraisal, destruction and scheduling